Stanley Black & Decker roll-out a connected smart irrigation platform

 Since the start of the initiative more than two years ago, the number of smart connected pumps rolled out are tripling from hundreds to thousands.
 The pump is submersible underwater, can be remotely controlled via a mobile phone and SMS, and enables micro irrigation.

 Stanley Black & Decker has faced two main challenges with cellular deployment:

 - Different roaming partners throughout a large country like India have been challenging.
-T-Mobile Austria and Ericsson have been helping to simplify and improve global coverage.
+Deutsche Telekom IoT and Ericsson have been helping to simplify and improve global coverage.

 - When the project was launched a few years ago, farmers used 2G and this technology was selected.
 With the evolution of technology and as the needs of the project expand, there is a potential to upgrade.

 In rural areas, access to connectivity is a key enabler to help the farmers regulate the pump and collect the much needed data insights to save energy and water.

 As India is a multi-carrier country with various operators in different regions, Stanley Black & Decker works closely with Deutsche Telekom IoT and Ericsson to resolve coverage issues.
 The pump may be manufactured in one region of India with different connectivity and deployed in another region with a completely different service provider.

 To improve roaming coverage as the pumps are deployed and when they are in place, Stanley Black & Decker and Deutsche Telekom IoT collaborate to ensure the agreed coverage and switch configurations are in place with local service providers.
 This requires due diligence and some troubleshooting to resolve these issues.